flipcoder/FRAG.EXE/Spec.md

 ## Events

-The following events can be used in scripting to change map state when things occur:
+The following events can be used in scripting to change map state when things occur, along with the data passed in when the event occurs

 - use - When a player presses the use key on a surface.
 - enter - When the map/round starts.
-- touch - When a player is touching a surface.
+- touch - When a player starts touching an object.
-- untouch - When a player stops touching a surface.
+- untouch - When a player stops touching an object.
-- damage - When a player does damage to a surface.
+- damage - When a player does damage to a object.
+    - player
+    - object
+    - damage - amount of damage
+    - projectile (bool)
 - tick - Every tick
+- see - when an object starts being visible to a player
+- unsee - when an object stops being visible to a player

 ## Scripting